Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 [View the live project here.]( https://bridcourtney.github.io/Business-Travel-Guide/)

 The Abbott Business Traveller Guide, will give Visitors immediate access to information and map location of all our Abbott Sites Accross the Globe.
-The concept of the Intranet is to advance and build awareness of the business to which we all contribute to.
+The concept of the application is to advance and build awareness of the business to which we all contribute to.

 The 'Contact Us' link will provide users an opportunity to provide feedback and suggestions.